Muneeswarar: Worship in Singapore and Malaysia

 Besides India, Muneeshwaran worship is extremely popular in Singapore and Malaysia, with many shrines and temples dedicated to the deity.
-Most of these temples were initially set up by immigrants that came to Malaya from Tamilnadu, particularly Thiruchirapalli, Madurai and Salem, where the worship of the deity was prevalent.
+Most of these temples were initially set up by immigrants that came to Malaya from Tamilnadu, particularly Thanjavur, Thiruvarur, Nagapattinam, Madurai and Salem, where the worship of the deity was prevalent.
 Newer temples of Muneeshwaran were set up by descendants of these early Tamil migrants.

 Most shrines and temples started with the worship of simple religious objects that represented the deity, such as hero stones, tridents, small bricks or stones.
 As the temples developed over the years, they built more intricate and complex statues of the deity, which portrayed his physical features.
 Some of these statues are colourfully painted and taller than average human beings.
 Other temple structures, such as Gopurams, were also developed and upgraded.
 Some of these small temples were converted into Vedic temples in the years.
 While this was the case for most temples, some temples still continue to be in its original state till date.

-Muneeshwaran is sometimes worshipped along with deities from other religions, such as Taoism and Buddhism.
+Muneeshwaran is sometimes worshipped along with deities from other religions such as Taoism and Buddhism.
 Countries like Singapore and Malaysia are home to people of many different cultures and faiths, which allows for the above mentioned phenomenon.
 In these instances, Muneeshwaran is seen as a contemporary to the deities of the various faiths.
 He is sometimes also venerated in different ways, including the offering Chinese joss sticks and food items.